Kamru, Himachal Pradesh

 Kamru is a village located in the Sangla Valley of Kinnaur district, Himachal Pradesh, India.
 It sits c.
 2,900 m above sea level and is about 2 km from the tourist town of Sangla, on the foot of Kinner-Kailash (House of Lord Shiva).

 History

 The village is an ancient capital of the Bashahr principate.
-It is especially known for the tower-like fort at its highest point, which was made by Lord Badrinath Ji thousands of year ago.
+It is especially known for the tower-like fort at its highest point, which was made by Pandavas thousands of year ago.
 Inside the fort there are about 33 types of gods and goddess.
 There is also a shrine to Kamakhya Devi inside the fort campus, which was brought there many years ago from Assam.